CloudLabsAI-Azure/Azure-HPC/Azurehpclabguide-02.md

 ### Task 1: Terminate the cluster

-1. On the lab computer, in the browser window, navigate to the **Azure CycleCloud for Azure HPC On-Demand Platform** portal.
+1. In the browser window, navigate to the **Azure CycleCloud for Azure HPC On-Demand Platform** portal.
 1. On the **pbs1** page, select **Terminate** and, when prompted for confirmation, select **OK**.
 1. Monitor the progress of terminating the cluster.